Hi! We're looking for people who want to live in our tiny off-grid farm in Matarranya, Aragon in August-September 2021.

-(about 90% of people who contact us haven't actually read all of our profile, and don't bother answering these questions.
-Please take the time to go through it, so we don't spend time emailing back and forth only to discover you're not actually a good fit)
+(about 90% of people who contact us haven't read all of our profile, and don't bother answering these questions.
+Please take the time to do this, so you know what you're applying for - and we know you've read this :-))

 Limited internet access